igorkry/tnt4j-streams/README.md

     Exception(String.class),

     /**
-     * Indicates completion status of the activity - Value can either be label from {@link com.jkoolcloud.tnt4j.core.OpLevel} enumeration
+     * Indicates completion status of the activity - value can either be label from {@link com.jkoolcloud.tnt4j.core.OpLevel} enumeration
      * or a numeric value.
      */
     Severity(Enum.class),